Downgrade a Firewall to a Previous Feature Release

 a new release.

 for available images.

-Locate the image to which you want to downgrade.
-If
+Locate the target PAN-OS image to which you want to

 After the download completes,